mazerunner619/RockPaperScissorsGame/README.md

 # RockPaperScissorsGame
 A tkinter gui game of Rock Paper Scissors

-#before running in your system make sure you have PYTHON install in your system, then import the following python packages packages:
+# before running in your system make sure you have PYTHON install in your system, then import the following python packages packages
       from tkinter import *
       from PIL import Image , ImageTk
       from tkinter import messagebox